 where we optimize over deterministic controls $u \in \mathcal{U} = L^2([0,T];U)$.
 The tuple $(u_k,x_k) \in \mathcal{U} \times L^{\ell}_{\mathcal{F}}(\Omega;C([0,T];\mathbb{R}^n))$ is defined inductively and denotes a solution to (LOCP)$^{\Delta}_k$.

 Each problem LOCP$^{\Delta}_{k+1}$ consists of linearizing OCP around the \textit{solution at the previous iteration} $(u_k,x_k)$, starting from $(u_0,x_0)$.
 To avoid misguidance due to high linearization error, we must restrict the search for optimal solutions for LOCP$^{\Delta}_{k+1}$ to neighborhoods of $(u_k,x_k)$.
 This is achieved by the final constraints listed in LOCP$^{\Delta}_{k+1}$, referred to as trust-region constraints, where the constant $\Delta_{k+1} \ge 0$ is the trust-region radius.
-No such constraint is enforced on controls, since those appear linearly in $b$, $\sigma$, and $L$.
-The construction of the sequence (LOCP$^{\Delta}_k$)$_{k \in \mathbb{N}}$ is well-posed only if for every $k \in \mathbb{N}$, LOCP$^{\Delta}_{k+1}$ has a solution.
-For this, we consider the following assumption, which is generally satisfied under standard mild conditions (see, e.g., \cite{wang2017}):
+No such constraint is enforced on controls, since those appear linearly in $b$, $\sigma$, and $L$. \firstRev{To ensure well-posedness of} the sequence (LOCP$^{\Delta}_k$)$_{k \in \mathbb{N}}$, we require LOCP$^{\Delta}_{k+1}$ has a solution\firstRev{, for which we consider the following assumption:}

 $(A_3)$ For every $k \in \mathbb{N}$, problem LOCP$^{\Delta}_{k+1}$ is feasible.